newrelic/video-agent-roku/README.md

 Internally, it uses the Insights API to send events using the REST interface.
 It sends two types of events: RokuSystem for system events and RokuVideo for video events.
 After the agent has sent some data you will be able to see it in Insights with a simple NRQL request like:

 ```
-SELECT * from RokuSystem, RokuVideo
+SELECT * FROM RokuSystem, RokuVideo
 ```

 ### Requirements